analogdevicesinc/msdk/USERGUIDE.md

   └─ *.c
 ```

-Additionally, a project's core **Makefile** will come pre-configured for a specific _Target Microcontroller_ and its primary _BSP_.
+Additionally, a project's build system will come pre-configured for a specific _Target Microcontroller_ and its primary _BSP_.

-For more advanced build configuration, configuration variables should be used.
+The default configuration is suitable for most use-cases, but a system of _Build Configuration Variables_ are available if additional configuration is needed for a project.

-#### How to Set a Configuration Variable
+#### Build Configuration Variables

 A **Build Configuration Variable** is a [Makefile variable](https://www.gnu.org/software/make/manual/make.html#Using-Variables), and therefore follows the same rules.
-However, they have been streamlined to be made much easier to use, so most of the official GNU Make documentation is only needed for advanced use-cases.
+However, they have been streamlined to be made much easier to use, so most of the [official GNU Make documentation](https://www.gnu.org/software/make/manual/make.html) is only needed for extremely advanced use-cases.

+##### How to Set a Build Configuration Variable

 To set a **standard** configuration variable, **use the `=` syntax**...